OtaraAlex/myblog/content/posts/202309-how-i-created-my-site/index.md

 ---
 title: Create Your Blog with Hugo's Static Site Generator
 slug: static_sites
-summary: In this post we go over the ease of creating a site using Markdown
+summary: In this post we go over the ease of creating a site using SSGs
 description: In this post we go over the ease of creating a site using Markdown
 date: 2023-09-09T16:08:27+03:00
 categories: [Technical]